-Press release (European): about the European advocacy event organised in Brussels on Feb 29.
+Press release (European): about the European advocacy event organised in Brussels by EURORDIS.

 Rare Disease Day awareness video: Can be shown at a press conference and the link can be included in your Media Pack.
 Can be shown on national or local TV.